Anandi Gopal Joshi: Married life

 In the 1800s, it was very unusual for husbands to focus on their wives' education.
 Gopalrao was obsessed with the idea of Anandibai's education and wanted her to learn medicine and create her own identity in the world.
+But this obsession turned out to be abusive.
 One day, he came into the kitchen and found her cooking with her grandmother and proceeded to go into a raging fit.
 It was very uncommon for husbands to beat their wives for cooking instead of reading.
 As Gopalrao's obsession with Joshi's education grew, he sent her with Mrs Carpenter, a Philadelphian missionary, to America to study medicine.
 Before her voyage, she addressed a public hall in 1883.
 She addressed the lack of women doctors and said "I volunteer myself as one."
-She also mentioned how midwifery was not sufficient in any case and that instructors who teach these classes have conservative views.
-Gopalrao eventually moved to America when he felt displeased by her efforts.
-By the time he arrived in Philadelphia, she had completed her studies and was a doctor.

 In the United States

 Anandibai travelled to New York from Kolkata (Calcutta) by ship, chaperoned by two female English missionary acquaintances of the Thorborns.
-In New York, Theodicia Carpenter received her in June 1883.
+They helped her arrange her travel and ensoured she would have appropriate chaperones with her for the journey.
+The Viceroy of India had contributed a total of 200 rupees to fund her education.
+In New York, Theodicia Carpenter, her American host, received her in June 1883.
 Anandibai wrote to the Woman's Medical College of Pennsylvania in Philadelphia, asking to be admitted to their medical program, which was the second women's medical program in the world.
 Rachel Bodley, the dean of the college, enrolled her.

-Anandibai began her medical training at age 19.
+Anandibai began her medical training at age 19, making her one of the first Indian women to formally train in Western medicine.
+Recent scholarship have studied the letters she wrote to India while studying in America.
+In her letters, she struggled with embracing the Wester education versus maintaining her Hindu identity.
+Joshi remained committed to her Hindu traditions and values, choosing not to fully adopt Western customs despite societal pressure.

 In America, her health worsened because of the cold weather and unfamiliar diet.
 She contracted tuberculosis.
-Nevertheless, she graduated with an MD in March 1886; the topic of her thesis was "Obstetrics among the Aryan Hindus."
-The thesis utilized references from both Ayurvedic texts and American medical textbooks.
-On her graduation, Queen Victoria sent her a congratulatory message.
+Nevertheless, she graduated with her medical degree on 11 March 1886 at twenty-one years old.
+Pandita Ramabai also came as a guest of honor.
+The topic of her thesis was "Obstetrics among the Aryan Hindus."
+The thesis incorporated references from classic Ayurvedic texts and American medical textbooks, showing her effort to bridge Indian and Western medical knowledge.
+Her achievement caught international attention, and even Queen Victoria sent Anandibai a congratulatory message on her graduation.

 Return to India

-In late 1886, Anandibai returned to India, receiving a grand welcome.
-The princely state of Kolhapur appointed her as the physician-in-charge of the female ward of the local Albert Edward Hospital.
+In late 1886, Anandibai returned to India and was welcomed with great admiration and celebration for her achievements.
+Her return was seen as a moment of national pride, especially for advocates of women's education and healthcare reform, Soon after, she was appointed as the physician-in-charge the female ward of the local Albert Edward Hospital.